logicallysynced/Chromatics/README.md

 * Raid Mode for creating special effects when in Raiding instances.
 * Vegas Mode for Gold Saucer.
 (Razer & Logitech devices only at current release).
 * Device manager to enable/disable devices in ACT (partially implemented).
+* *Target DPS meter!
+Set a target DPS to aim for and have your devices change color when you pass that DPS number.
+You can also set a notify DPS marker so when you're getting closer to your target DPS your keyboard starts flashing faster and faster until you reach it.
+(Coming in 1.1.4!)*
 * *Reactive Weather!
 Set your devices themed to the current in-game weather.
 (Coming in 1.1.4!)*